 - Spoofed accounts are more common with domain email addresses and

 - Hacked accounts are more common with hosted mail providers like gmail, yahoo and hotmail.

 Emails are always routed through various mail servers to reach their final destination.
 Each mail server will automatically add it's host address and IP address to the email headers.
-And that gives us a record that we can trace back to the originating mail server!
+That gives us a record that we can trace back to the originating mail server.
 Genuine mail servers will check the envelope

 From: address, and ask for an SPF record from that email's domain.
 If an SPF record exists it will contain the address of the real mail server(s) that you approve to send your emails.